ankane/strong_migrations/README.md

 ### Adding a json column

-There’s no equality operator for the `json` column type.
+There’s no equality operator for the `json` column type, which causes issues for `SELECT DISTINCT` queries.
 Replace all calls to `uniq` with a custom scope.

 ```ruby
 scope :uniq_on_id, -> { select("DISTINCT ON (your_table.id) your_table.*") }